 Load Data to Build Distributed Index

 With Lucene, you can build indexes and load data into them as needed.
-Indexes require an analyzer, that analyzes and tokenizes the data according to your need – it could be whitespace, non-letters, punctuation and so on.
+Indexes require an analyzer, that analyzes and tokenizes the data according to your need.
+This includes whitespace, non-letters, punctuation, and so on.
 Once you create a writer for your Lucene index, you can create documents and add fields to it.
 This document is then indexed in NCache as a distributed index once you call Commit().
-For more detail on Lucene analyzers, have a look at Lucene Analyzer Docs.
+For more details on Lucene analyzers, have a look at Lucene Analyzer Docs.

 Why NCache for Distributed Lucene?